cosmos/cosmos-sdk/docs/core/context.md

 The [Golang Context Package](https://golang.org/pkg/context) documentation instructs developers to explicitly pass a context `ctx` as the first argument of a process.

-## Virtual Store and cache-wrapping
+## Store branching

-The `Context` contains a `MultiStore`, which allows for **cache-wrapping** functionality: a `CacheMultiStore`.
+The `Context` contains a `MultiStore`, which allows for branchinig and caching functionality using `CacheMultiStore` (queries in `CacheMultiStore` are cached to avoid future round trips).
-Each `KVStore` is branched in a safe and isolated virtual store.
+Each `KVStore` is branched in a safe and isolated ephemeral storage.
 Processes are free to write changes to the `CacheMultiStore`.
-If a state-transition sequence is performed without issue, the virtual store can be committed to the underlying store at the end of the sequence or disregard them if something goes wrong.
+If a state-transition sequence is performed without issue, the store branch can be committed to the underlying store at the end of the sequence or disregard them if something goes wrong.
 The pattern of usage for a Context is as follows:

 1. A process receives a Context `ctx` from its parent process, which provides information needed to perform the process.
-2. The `ctx.ms` is a **virtual store**, i.e. a cached branch of the [multistore](./store.md#multistore) is made so that the process can make changes to the state as it executes, without changing the original`ctx.ms`.
+2. The `ctx.ms` is a **branched store**, i.e. a branch of the [multistore](./store.md#multistore) is made so that the process can make changes to the state as it executes, without changing the original`ctx.ms`.
 This is useful to protect the underlying multistore in case the changes need to be reverted at some point in the execution.
 3. The process may read and write from `ctx` as it is executing.
 It may call a subprocess and pass `ctx` to it as needed.
 4. When a subprocess returns, it checks if the result is a success or failure.
 If a failure, nothing